-- Driver intoxication –Drivers who are under the influence of drugs or alcohol are more likely to cause any type of accident, including multi-car pileups.
+- Driver intoxication -Drivers under the influence of drugs or alcohol are more likely to cause any accident, including multi-car pileups.

 - Weather – Bad weather, such as snow or heavy rain, can increase the risk of multi-car collisions.

-- Road conditions – Sometimes, the conditions of the road can contribute to a pileup.
+- Road conditions – Sometimes, road conditions can contribute to a pileup.
 For example, the restricted spaces created by construction zones may make this type of accident more likely to occur.